 Do 10 times

-Progression: knee lift With hips up, press one heel FIRMLY into floor.
+Progression: knee lift With hips up, press one heel FIRMLY down into floor.
 Then lift the other knee toward you WITHOUT pelvis rocking.
 Hold 2-5 seconds and return foot down.
 Repeat on the other side with a firm heel press.
 Work up to 10 knee lifts per side.
 Try this without your arms on the floor!

 Modification: elbows assisted 1.
 To control pelvis and reduce low back strain, bend elbows at sides and press them FIRMLY into floor before each knee lift (along with firm heel press).
-2. Visualize and focus lifting from hips without pressing up tummy.
+2. Visualize and focus lifting from hips without pressing up ribs or tummy.
 Reduce lift height if low back pain increases at top of lift.

 Modification: leg lift only Press both palms FIRMLY into floor first.
 Press one heel FIRMLY back to straighten and lift leg.